jkiesele/Convino/README.md

 For a complete description of the method and the program, see [1].

-[1] J. Kieseler, "AA method and tool for combining differential or inclusive measurements obtained with simultaneously constrained uncertainties", https://arxiv.org/abs/1706.01681
+[1] J. Kieseler, "A method and tool for combining differential or inclusive measurements obtained with simultaneously constrained uncertainties", https://arxiv.org/abs/1706.01681